jsc329/ammonitorwiki/18-analyses.md

     ##  - attr(*, "class")= chr [1:2] "occMod" "soFp"

 RPresence returns a list of outputs, which is packed full of information about the analysis.
-The authors have written functions that allow us to extract key pieces of information easily.
+RPresence contains functions that allow us to extract key pieces of information easily.
 The names of these functions can be found with the `methods()` function: